Anzhenhua/academic-website/content/news/Accept-JSC-2023/index.md

 ---
-title: The 61st Symposium (Japanese) on Combustion
+title: Two papers are accepted by the 61st Symposium (Japanese) on Combustion

 # Date published
 date: '2023-09-22T00:00:00Z'